 Published Jun 9, 2025

-Microsoft Teams is enhancing peripheral health reporting in the Pro Management portal for BYOD spaces.
-This update allows admins to monitor device issues proactively.
-Room reports need a Teams Shared Devices license, while desk reports are in public preview.
-Rollout starts in early September 2025 and ends by late September 2025.
+Microsoft Teams is adding peripheral health reporting in the Pro Management portal for BYOD rooms and desks, enabling admins to detect device issues proactively.
+Room reports need a Teams Shared Devices license; desk reports are in public preview.
+Rollout begins October 2025, improving support and meeting reliability.

-Updated June 16, 2025: We have updated the timeline below.
+Updated August 27, 2025: We have updated the timeline.
 Thank you for your patience.

 We’re adding new peripheral health reporting capabilities to the Pro Management portal, enabling admins to proactively monitor device issues in bring your own device (BYOD) rooms and desks.